rse/peertime/README.md

 -----

 See the [TypeScript API definition](./src/peertime.d.ts) for all details on the Application Programming Interface (API) of PeerTime.
-See the [small Sample](./smp/sample.js) for some hints on the usage of of PeerTime.

 Credits
 -------